 Live-in careAble Community CareTypes of Care

-Able Community Care began in 1980 and has been offering Live-In Care in Dorset ever since.
+Able Community Care began Live-In Care in Dorset since 1980.

-We provide Live-in Care Services, which are a true alternative for people who did not wish to be cared for in a residential care setting.
+We provide Live-in Home Care Services, which are a true alternative for people who did not wish to be cared for in a residential care home.

 Other clients then followed in Bournemouth, Poole and surrounding towns and villages.

 Able Community Care personally interviews all Live-in Carer applicants who must have at least one year’s provable care experience before their application is processed.
-Prior to interview we write for references and upon receipt, telephone verify each one.
-Interviews are carried out by our Recruitment Manager who has been with the company more than ten years or her colleague who has spent many years in the care sector.
+Prior to the interview, we write for references and upon receipt, telephone verify every single one without exception.
+Interviews are carried out by our Recruitment Manager who has been with the company for more than ten years or her colleague who has spent many years in the care sector.

 Dorset has a high percentage of older people who require support because of dementia and we have carers who are experienced in providing dementia care.
 In addition, we care for people who require support because of a range of health or disability problems including Parkinson’s Disease, MS, Spinal Injury, Brain Injury, after stroke care or need support because of a terminal illness.

 In addition to our long-term care schemes, we also provide Planned Respite Care for families who are caring themselves but need a break, Home from Hospital care based on convalescent care and our latest care support Holiday Companion Care for people who want to holiday but need care support to do so.

 Click the button below to fill out our application form and we will be back in touch within 24 hours.